 Our digitally printed Comoros flags are made to a high quality, durable knitted polyester.
 Manufactured to the Flag Institute approved design, by us here in the UK.
 Each flag is hand finished with a double sewn hem for durability, and a headband, rope and toggle suitable for attachment to any standard flagpole.
-Free Delivery is now offered on all flags.

 The first official flag was the flag of the State of the Comoros that was introduced in 1963.
 It was a simple green field with an Islamic crescent top left with four diagonal five-pointed stars.

 Later when the country came under the Ali Soilih Regime in 1976 and the flag was changed slightly to incorporate a red field with green stripe.
 The crescent and four five-pointed stars remained on the flag but in a different shape.